burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     The popular reasons for slow speed are the following:

     * *Insufficient parallelism.* You need parallelism to keep multicores, vector units, and GPU busy.
-    * *Scheduling overhead.* Too much parallelism is at best useless, but in fact, even hurt performance due to scheduling overheads.
+    * *Scheduling overhead.* Too much parallelism is at best useless, but in fact, even hurts performance due to scheduling overheads.
     * *Lack of memory bandwidth.* Faster memory reuse means better cache locality.
 Locality takes place at different levels L1, L2, and L3.
 To check if is this a reason for slow execution run P identical copies of the serial code in parallel.
     * *Contention.* locking primitives for synchronization, true sharing, false sharing

 # How to cite this C++ Technical Note

-In case if you decide to cite this note, please use the following bibtex entry type:
+In case if you decide to cite this note, please use the following BibTeX entry type:

 ```
 @techreport{burlachenkok2020cpp,